 - 3 tbsp powdered Swerve (or other powdered erythritol)

 Preheat oven to 325 and butter holes of star-shaped whoopie pie tin (or any whoopie pie tin).

 - In a medium bowl, whisk together almond flour, protein powder, cocoa powder, baking powder, baking soda and salt.
 Set aside.

-- In a large bowl, beat butter until smooth.
-Add granulated erythritol and beat until lighter and well-combined, about 2 minutes.
+In a large bowl, beat butter until smooth.
+Add granulated Swerve and beat until lighter and well-combined, about 2 minutes.
 Beat in eggs, one at time, scraping down beaters and sides of bowl with a rubber spatula as needed.
 Beat in vanilla and stevia extracts.